Understanding merchant category codes is important for businesses and cardholders alike.

 - Government services: MCCs 9000–9999

-So, how do you look up the MCCs of a particular business?
-Each card network has its own list, though many codes are shared among the networks.
+So, how do you look up the MCC of a particular business?
+Each card network has its own list, although many codes are shared among the networks.
 As a result, a merchant may have a different code with Visa than with Mastercard, for instance.

 Other online resources beyond the guide provided by Citi include the Visa Supplier Locator Tool, the Visa Merchant Data Standards Manual and the Quick Reference Booklet – Merchant Edition for Mastercard.